-If you're interested in learning more about finance and want to watch some great documentaries on the subject, Netflix has some great options.
+Interested in learning more about finance?
+Netflix has some great documentaries on the subject.
 While there are several movies fictionalizing real financial events, such as The Big Short and The Wolf of Wall Street, Netflix has padded out its repertoire with some documentaries that help introduce financial topics to the masses.

-We’ve hand-picked the top 5 Netflix series you can watch to learn more about finance.
-These series make for a great introduction to some complex financial topics that are suitable for beginners who are just starting out in the world of investing or who want to get a better handle on their personal finances.
+We’ve hand-picked the top 5 Netflix series to help you learn more about finance.
+These shows provide a great introduction to complex financial topics, perfect for beginners starting out in investing or looking to better manage their personal finances.

 So, instead of endlessly scrolling through Netflix during your next binge, here are the top 5 finance series available on Netflix.

-The series Money, Explained on Netflix covers everything from the history of money to the different types of financial institutions.
-It also touches on topics like credit, debt, student loans, gambling, and retirement.
-The series does a great job of breaking down complex financial concepts so that they are easy to understand.
+The show covers everything from the history of money to the various types of financial institutions.
+It also explores topics like credit, debt, student loans, gambling, and retirement.
+It effectively breaks down complex financial concepts, making them easy to understand.

 There are a lot of financial lessons we can learn from this series.
 For example, we can learn about the different types of financial institutions and how they work.
 The series also introduces us to how things like credit and debt work behind the scenes and discusses human behavior related to finance.
 If you’re looking to improve your financial literacy, this is a great place to start.